 - Muscle weakness

-Complications: Vitamin B deficiency sometimes leads to cardiovascular disease like enlarged heart, disorders like Beriberi and Wernicke-Korsakoff syndrome.
+Sometimes, vitamin B deficiency leads to cardiovascular diseases like enlarged heart, Beriberi and Wernicke-Korsakoff syndrome.

 Beriberi is a clinical condition where an individual acquires impaired sensory, motor and reflex functions.
-Generally, it is characterized by peripheral neuropathy, which sometimes results in congestive heart failure, edema and finally death of the person.
+Generally, it is characterized by peripheral neuropathy, which sometimes results in congestive heart failure, edema and finally, the death of a person.

-Wernicke-Korsakoff syndrome predominantly occurs in an individual having alcohol dependence, suppressed immunity and those who are suffering from gastrointestinal disorders.
-This disease involves two phases, namely acute and chronic phase.
+Wernicke-Korsakoff syndrome predominantly occurs in alcoholic individuals, people with suppressed immunity and those already suffering from gastrointestinal disorders.
+The Wernicke-Korsakoff syndrome involves acute and chronic phase.

-The first stage also refers as Wernicke’s encephalopathy, while the second phase also refers as Korsakoff’s psychosis.
+Wernicke’s encephalopathy is an acute phase, while Korsakoff’s psychosis represents a chronic phase.
 The first phase is a life-threatening phase and causes peripheral neuropathy.
-People survived in the early stage may develop Korsakoff’s psychosis, which causes mental disorders like short term memory loss, disorientation and confabulation.
+People who survived the early stage of the disease may develop Korsakoff’s psychosis, which causes mental disorders like short term memory loss, disorientation and confabulation.

-The following two assays can diagnose lack of vitamin B1:
+The following two assays help in diagnosing vitamin B1 deficiency:

 In a healthy person, the TDP effect is between 0-15%.
-An individual with mild thiamin deficiency has 15-25% TDP effect.
-The individuals with a TDP effect of more than 25% confirms the lack of vitamin B1.
+However, an individual with mild thiamin deficiency has a 15-25% TDP effect.
+The individuals with a TDP effect of more than 25% lack vitamin B1.

-Assaying urinary thiamin excretion: Insufficient Vitamin B1 intake is observed in people excreting thiamin less than 100 mcg/day.
-Extremely low intake of vitamin B1 is observed when the individuals are excreting thiamin less than 40 mcg/day.
+Assaying urinary thiamin excretion: Insufficient vitamin B1 intake is observed in people excreting thiamin less than 100 mcg/day.
+Extremely low intake of vitamin B1 is observed when the individuals excrete thiamin less than 40 mcg/day.

-According to the WHO, administration of 10 mg thiamin for a weak can treat mild vitamin B1 deficiency.
-In case of severe deficiency, intravenous administration of 25-30 mg in infants and 50-100 mg in adults is usually recommended.
+According to the WHO, administration of 10 mg thiamin for a week can treat mild vitamin B1 deficiency.
+However, it recommends intravenous administration of 25-30 mg in infants and 50-100 mg in adults in case of severe deficiency.

 Functions of Thiamin

-Thiamin pyrophosphate functions as an active cofactor that regulates the enzymatic activity of five enzymes, which participates in the catabolism of glucose, pyruvate, amino acids and lipids.
+Thiamin pyrophosphate functions as an active cofactor that regulates the enzymatic activity of five enzymes that are participating in the catabolism of glucose, pyruvate, amino acids and lipids.

-Boosts Immunity: Vitamin B1 releases some anti-stress agents during the time of low immunity or to withstand against stressful conditions.
+- Boosts Immunity: Vitamin B1 releases some anti-stress agents during the time of low immunity or to withstand stressful conditions.

 Uses of Vitamin B1

-Metabolic Disorders: Taking proper dosages of vitamin B-1 helps in the correction of metabolic disorder that is created due to genetic diseases like Leigh’s disease and maple syrup urine disease.
+Metabolic Disorders: Taking proper vitamin B-1 helps in curing metabolic disorders like Leigh’s disease and maple syrup urine disease.

-Vitamin B-1 deficiency is usually found in alcoholic people, where 30%-80% of alcoholic people are suffering from this disorder.
-Separately thiamine shots are given during alcohol withdrawal period to reduce the risk of brain disorder.
+Brain Disorder: It is also termed as Wernicke-Korsakoff syndrome.
+The proper dose of vitamin B-1 reduces the risk of brain disorder.
+Vitamin B-1 deficiency often occurs in alcoholic people, where 30%-80% of alcoholic people suffer from Wernicke-Korsakoff syndrome.
+Separately, thiamine shots are given during the alcohol withdrawal period to reduce the risk of brain disorder.

 Cataract: Higher consumption of vitamin B-1 with diet reduces the risk of cataract development.

-Painful Menstruation: Proper intake of vitamin B-1 results in lesser pain during menstruation among girls aged between 12-21 years.
+Painful Menstruation: Proper intake of vitamin B-1 reduces the pain during menstruation among girls aged between 12-21 years.

-Kidney Disease: Patients already suffering from diabetes have a high risk of kidney disease due to insufficient intake of vitamin B-1.
-Taking 100 mg of vitamin three times a day for three months reduces albumin in body and albumin presence in urine indicates kidney damage.
+Kidney Disease: Patients with diabetes have a high risk of kidney disease due to insufficient vitamin B-1.
+Taking 100 mg of vitamin three times a day for three months reduces albumin in the body, and albumin presence in urine indicates kidney damage.